Cultivating Calm: Managing Stress in Cattle and Farm Life

 Research shows that working with other family members and succession planning are top stressors for farmers.
 This presentation will provide an overview of common barriers to planning for the next generation of owners/managers for family-owned farms.
 It will discuss recent research on what farmers see as the barriers and how farm owners can better prepare for their meetings with farm succession service professionals.
 Kirkpatrick will provide practical tools farmers can use to get the important and hard conversations started at the farm/family level.
 A three-step planning process provides a framework that farm members can follow and break down into smaller action steps.
 It blends practical, technical steps with ideas to address the emotional and personal dynamics that can derail succession planning.

-1:15 PM Ways to cope with stress – Presented by Carissa Weber, The Joyful Mind
+1:15 PM Coping with stress – Presented by Carissa Weber, The Joyful Mind

-1:45 PM Panel Discussion: Real World Stress Reduction Techniques – Ashleigh Calaway, Heidi Slinkman, and Brittany Olson or Jennifer Webster
+1:45 PM Panel Discussion: Real World Stress Reduction Techniques – Ashleigh Calaway, Brittany Olson, and Karen Endres

 Our Presenters